mlcommons/modelbench/README.md

 ## Installation

 Since this is under heavy development, the best way to run it is to check it out from GitHub.
+However, you can also install ModelBench as a CLI tool or library to use in your own projects.

 ### Install ModelBench with [Poetry](https://python-poetry.org/) for local development.